 All players need Coach Van Dusen's permission to be in basketball 3rd and 7th period.
 Incoming 9th graders will practice before school, not after and they will not be put in the basketball class period.
 There will be open gym this summer, times TBA so please check with Coach Van Dusen.
-Try-outs will be held in October and there will be cuts at all levels.
-Follow Lamar Boys' Basketball on twitter -@lamartexansbas1
+Try-outs

-Girls Basketball Head Coach Damion Hopkins Damion.Hopkins@houstonisd.org There will be open gyms all summer long and try-outs before school starts.
+Girls Basketball Head Coach Louise.Madison@houstonisd.org

+There will be open gyms all summer long and try-outs before school starts.

 Please be sure to check the school calendar and the Girls basketball web-site for more information.
 Follow Lamar Girls' Basketball on twitter - @LadyTexansHoops

-Boys Cross Country Head Coach Jerry Martinez lallred@houstonisd.org Cross Country starts in the summer.
+Boys Cross Country Head Coach Jerry Martinez jmartin9@houstonisd.org

+Cross Country starts in the summer.
 Any new cross-country members must contact Coach Martinez for approval at 281-660-6687.
 No exceptions.

-Track and Field Head Coach Patrick Jefferson Gerrick.green@houstonisd.org
+Track and Field Head Coach Gerrick Green Gerrick.green@houstonisd.org

 Track and Field is a Spring Sport.
 Students must want to participate and be a part of the team here even if they run for a club outside of school.
 The Lamar team comes first.
-Follow Lamar Boys' Track & Field @Lamar\BoysTrack on twitter.
+Follow Lamar Boys' Track & Field @Lamar_BoysTrack on twitter.

-Girls Cross Country (interim head coach) Brandon.coslor@houstonisd.org
+Girls Cross Country Coach Reagan House Regan.House@houstonisd.org

 Cross Country starts in the summer.
 Please contact Coach Green if you are interested in girls' cross country or girls' track.
-Follow Lamar Girls' Track & Field @lamar\track on twitter.
+Follow Lamar Girls' Track & Field @lamar_track on twitter.

-Girls Track and Field Head Coach Brandon.coslor@houstonisd.org
+Girls Track and Field Head Coach Gerrick Green Gerrick.green@houstonisd.org

 Track & Field is a Spring Sport, but practice for the girls track program begins before the spring semester begins.
 One of the top goals of the Lamar High School track program is to build on an already strong tradition that can be continued well on into the future, with that in mind we do not cut athletes but want parents and students to know that this is a sport that requires your full commitment and participation.
-Please email Coach Coslor and follow Lamar Girls' Track & Field @lamar\track on twitter.
+Please email Coach Coslor and follow Lamar Girls' Track & Field @lamar_track on twitter.